Neutral / cushion / high arch

 - Adidas’ rugged and versatile Terrex Fast R GTX just got better in this new version.
 Runners will have a faster and more convenient time with the new speed laces that are made of very tough material.
 A quick toggle of the laces and runners get their best and most personalized fit.

-- For better ground feel and to make it nimbler than the prior version, Adidas lowered the profile of the shoe.
+- For better ground feel and to make it nimbler than the prior version, Adidas lowered the profile of the running shoe.
 With a lower stack height, the 8mm heel drop will be maximized for smoother and quicker transitions while stability increases as the foot is not as elevated as before.

 - The outsole gets a boost with super aggressive lugs with generous spacing.
 Running downhill or uphill will be a cinch due to the extremely sticky rubber compound from the German tire maker, Continental as well as Adidas’ own Traxion.
 The specifically-designed spacing of the lugs enables the shoe to shake off mud and keep it from weighing more when any muddy trail comes along the way.